aviral1518/player/README.md

-APK + AAB of this Application- https://drive.google.com/drive/folders/1kR-_tKEY_eCfxWOdTN8p2KGKBmykFGP9?usp=sharing
+APK + AAB of this Application(Screenshots and demo video of working of this application is also there)- https://drive.google.com/drive/folders/1kR-_tKEY_eCfxWOdTN8p2KGKBmykFGP9?usp=sharing